JoyDMiCE/bitlinks_v2/README.md

 ```
      python main.py https://dvmn.org/modules
 ```
-   - This command will give a bitlink(in the command can ALL links).
+   - This command will give a bitlink(the link can be changed).

    Taking:
    `bit.ly/3bKvkyD`